 The following general guidance is meant to assist the Wellesley Public Schools administration in preparing the budget for Fiscal Year 2020.
 After discussion related to the Town's financial limitations, School Committee has directed the administration to prepare two separate operating budgets.
-The first will represent a 3.0 percent increase over the FY'19 budget, following the Board of Selectmen's guidance to the School Department.
-The second will represent a maximum 3.75 percent increase over FY'19, with detail included around the expenditures that make up the portion beyond the 3.0 percent increase.
+The first will represented a 3.0 percent increase over the FY'19 budget, following the Board of Selectmen's guidance to the School Department.
+The second will represented a maximum 3.75 percent increase over FY'19, with detail included around the expenditures that make up the portion beyond the 3.0 percent increase.
 The Committee has interest in understanding what funding would be required for a "level service" budget.
+After the initial review of the School Department's budget, the School Committee supported a 3.65 percent increase.